Free migration: Law and politics

 Free Migration has been slowly restricted throughout recent history due to the inevitable progression of society, causing more independent societies to create tighter laws, policies, and regulations concerning immigration.
-With nations closing themselves off and shutting their borders from non-residents, it is difficult for free migration to become secure, as well as having members of society prioritize an institutional issue such as this.Immigration officers and agents must maintain a code of conduct based on policy to provide equal treatment to any and all immigrants.
+With nations closing themselves off and shutting their borders from non-residents, it is difficult for free migration to become secure, as well as having members of society prioritize an institutional issue such as this.
+Immigration officers and agents must maintain a code of conduct based on policy to provide equal treatment to any and all immigrants.
 Officers must put their political views behind them and revert to policy law; leaving behind their personal moral conflicts and ethics to abide by law and policy.
 Political philosophers focus on free movement as a human right and aid for those in poverty or serious global inequality.

-Although there is not a necessary definition for something considered to be morally, ethically, or legally accepted in a society, everyone has an individual connection to what may be considered good for society and what may be considered bad for society.
+Although there is not a necessary definition for something considered to be morally, ethically, or legally accepted in a society, everyone has an individual connection to what may be considered good or bad for society.
 The United States government has placed many strict laws on immigration that it proposes will produce a better immigration system.
 Other countries, through United Nations consensus, allow a minimum two year system for refugee relocation, with other countries such as Canada and Switzerland operating within a four-year system.

 According to London School of Economics political theorist Chandran Kukathas, immigration control is a threat to freedom and national self-determination.
 He argues, "immigration control is not merely about preventing outsiders from moving across borders.
 It is about controlling what outsiders do once in a society: whether they work, reside, study, set up businesses, or share their lives with others.
-But controlling outsiders-immigrants or would-be immigrants-requires regulating, monitoring, and sanctioning insiders, those citizens and residents who might otherwise hire, trade with, house, teach, or generally associate with outsiders."
+But controlling outsiders-immigrants or would-be immigrants requires regulating, monitoring, and sanctioning insiders, those citizens and residents who might otherwise hire, trade with, house, teach, or generally associate with outsiders."

 Arguments against free migration

 Arguments against free immigration are usually economical, cultural or security-related.
 Hans-Werner Sinn, president of Ifo Institute for Economic Research has declared "Welfare states are fundamentally incompatible with the free movement of people" which was similar to Milton Friedman statement "It's just obvious you can't have free immigration and a welfare state".
-Some arguments are nationalistic or what some critics claim to be "xenophobic", or ones similar to arguments against free trade, favoring protectionism.
+Some arguments are nationalistic or xenophobic, or ones similar to arguments against free trade, favoring protectionism.